jukran/BIKE2/README.md

 BIKE model version 2

 # Instructions
-1. Install R, RStudo and OpenBUGS to your computer.
+1. Install R, RStudio and OpenBUGS to your computer.